manifold-systems/manifold/docs/manifold-templates.md

 string content, as well as [dynamic content](#basic-syntax) and [directives](#directive-keywords) that change how the template behaves.

-Consider the following Manifold Template named `HelloWorld.mtl`, located in the `resources/templates` directory:
+Consider the following Manifold Template named `HelloWorld.txt.mtl`, located in the `resources/templates` directory:

 ```jsp
 Hello World!